Updated July 30, 2018

 Do you see it?
 It’s one ledger, with a cloned horde that can attack day and night anywhere there is a piece of tech, an internet connection and voltage.
 But who controls the tech-gear, internet and the electricity?

-And in real war, real change, the armaments are diverse.
+And in real war, real change and the armaments are diverse.
 The attack vectors erratic.
 The volume of force, unknown, until it is too late.
-Currency is one vector, but it is a main one.
+Currency is one vector, but it is a main one?

 I have no desire to be a part of a crypto-horde and, await the day when this old-fashioned ledger technology is jettisoned in favor of an atomic cryptocurrency, without one.
 To me, that would be the Holy Grail.
 A true cryptocurrency.
 The evolution.
 (An idea not so well received by the Murray Bookchins of the world.)